apache/camel/examples/camel-example-spring-jms/README.txt

 And for the Client we have a total of three flavors:
 - Normal use the ProducerTemplate ala Spring Template style
-- Using Spring Remoting for powefull "Client doesnt know at all its a remote call"
+- Using Spring Remoting for powerful "Client doesn't know at all its a remote call"
 - And using the Message Endpoint pattern using the neutral Camel API

 For the latest & greatest documentation on how to use this example please see: